circonus-labs/libmtev/docs-md/development/hooks.md

-Building a callout API makes sense for common, structured features in software, but occassionlly there is a need to provide somewhat arbitrary hook points after the software is designed and the noit_hooks system is what satisfies this need.
+Building a callout API makes sense for common, structured features in software, but occassionlly there is a need to provide somewhat arbitrary hook points after the software is designed and the mtev_hooks system is what satisfies this need.

 The design goals here are somewhat specific in that we would like to allow for a large number of hook points at low cost